-- Tick, biting-fly, flea or mosquito bite, intermediate hosts feed on an infected animal, during which time they ingest the bacteria, the next time the insect feeds, the bacteria enters the new host
+- Tick, biting-fly, flea or mosquito bite, intermediate hosts feed on an infected animal, during which time they ingest the bacteria, the next time the insect feeds, the bacteria enter the new host

 The incubation period of tularemia is between 1-10 days.
 The severity of the disease varies according to the route of exposure and the strain.
 Some infected cats will remain subclinical.
 The most common first symptom to appear is a sudden onset high fever, other symptoms may include:

 In addition, symptoms can vary depending on the type of tularemia your cat has.